timbeechey/opa/README.md

 <img src="man/figures/README-plot_opamod1-1.png" style="display: block; margin: auto;" />

-To aid in visual interpretation, iIndividual PCCs and c-values can also be plotted relative to specified thresholds:
+To aid in visual interpretation, individual PCCs and c-values can also be plotted relative to user-specified thresholds:

 ``` r
 pcc_plot(opamod, threshold = 90)